-As you are aware Competency is and remains and ongoing necessity of our industry.
+As you are aware Competency is and remains and ongoing necessity for our industry.
 Competency continues to be at the fore front of client’s minds and we are being asked to prove contractors competency on a regular basis.
-This area is constantly reviewed by operating companies and IMCA, as the end client insist on competency structures in place within the contractual arrangements.
-We are now appearing to be moving into a very buoyant stage in our industry cycle and we feel the question of competency will continue and be insisted upon.
-The frame work is constantly reviewed by the IMCA core committee and we understand there could be an update to R005 over the course of the year.
-(We will keep you abreast of any changes)
+The frame work is constantly reviewed by the IMCA core committee and from the 6th November 2018 a new system was implemented.

-I feel taking a proactive approach to competency can only benefit and ultimately only aid in obtaining work.
-We will continue to update the grids / CV and hold supporting evidence (appraisals ect) as you work through PROFF’s and we remain available to assist were needed.
+I feel taking a proactive approach to competency can only be a benefit as it will ultimately aid in obtaining work.
+We will continue to update the grids / CV and hold supporting evidence (appraisals etc) as you work through PROFF’s and we remain available to assist were needed.

 Best regards, PROFF’S.